 (5)

-where FBm is the amplitude of the the exciting force, m is the mass of the weight hanging on a spring.
+where FBm is the amplitude of the the excitation force, m is the mass of the weight hanging on a spring.

 Thanks to the relatively high complexity of the expression (5) we plotted it on a graph, we see clearly what is an amplitude yB versus excitation angular frequency ωB.
 Different values of damping coefficient δ will be for us the parameter and it will show the damping effect on the shape of the curve.

-As it can be observed from the picture, the amplitude yB reaches a significant peak at a certain excitation frequency ωB.
-Effekt called resonance occurs at this frequency.
+As can be seen from the figure, the amplitude yB reaches a significant peak at a certain excitation frequency ωB.
+At this frequency, an effect called resonance occurs.

-We'll proceed so that we can find the maximum of the function y(ωB) for finding the conditions of the maximum for expression (5) - the so-called resonance conditions.
+We'll proceed to find the maximum of the function y(ωB) in order to find the conditions of the maximum for expression (5) – the so-called resonance conditions.

 ωB0 = ω02 – 2 δ2